johnoneworks/saba-future/README.md

         - US5: Admin can settle markets(distributeWinning)

     - Not yet functioning
+        - US8: Show correct SURE token - web and wallet show the same numbers
         - US6: First time users can just use a social login to enter
+        - US7: First time users will see 100 SURE tokens in balance
+        - US9: Users don't have to have matic to place bet

 ### Backlog
     - Seamless Signup
-    - Show correct SURE token
     - Show actual winnings for players
     - Show outcome as Yes/No
     - Map wallet account with a name